-Ohio medical marijuana users say prices still too high
+Ohio Medical Marijuana Users Say Prices Still Too High

 OMMCP also has wrestled with "persistent levels of dissatisfaction among patients and potential patients," the report said.

-“We’re happy that the dissatisfaction rate is going down, but we’re going to work with the (state) legislature this fall to get a bill going that corrects a lot of the issues that came about five years ago when the bill (to DO WHAT) passed, and hopefully continue to make things better for patients and businesses alike,” said OMCIA’s Close.
+"We're happy that the dissatisfaction rate is going down, but we're going to work with the (state) legislature this fall to get a bill going that corrects a lot of the issues that came about five years ago when the bill (to legalize medical marijuana) passed, and hopefully continue to make things better for patients and businesses alike," said OMCIA's Close.

 "Five years later, it's time to address some of the regulatory issues that the industry faces, which in turn will hopefully drive prices down and satisfy patients more," Close said.